 Torrenting – What You Should Pay Attention To

-Before we begin talking about the different alternative you can use instead of KAT, we need to cover a few Torrenting basics.
+Before we begin talking about the different alternatives you can use instead of KAT, we need to cover a few Torrenting basics.

 First, Torrenting in and of itself is not illegal.
 Torrenting uses a form of data transfer called P2P file sharing.
 In this form of file sharing, the typical Client/Server internet model is thrown out in favor of a file-sharing model that sees all the systems within the network as both client and server.